Lin Chia-lung: Academic career

+As a doctoral student at Yale, Lin developed a research interest in the political development of China; in 1995, at the invitation of the Ford Foundation, he conducted field research in Beijing, Tianjin, Shanghai, Nanjing, and Wuhan on village self-government and grassroots elections.
+After receiving his doctorate, he spent a year in Tokyo, Japan, as a research associate at the United Nations University.

-Returning to Taiwan after graduating from Yale, Lin served on the faculty of the political science department at National Chung Cheng University as an assistant professor from 1999 through 2004.
-His research interests included the democratization of Taiwan, as well as the political and economic development of the People's Republic of China, and has written several books on the subjects.
+In 1999, Lin became an assistant professor of political science at National Chung Cheng University, a position he held until 2004.
+He also concurrently taught as a professor at the National Taichung Institute of Technology.
+His principal fields of research included comparative democratization, political economy, regional security, and the political and economic development of the Asia-Pacific region and China.

+During the late 1990s, Lin and Chu Yun-han jointly led a National Science Council research project comparing Taiwan's democratization and constitutional development with political transitions elsewhere.
+His research on China and cross-strait politics resulted in a published volume co-edited with Qiu Zeqi in 1999, and then a second volume co-edited with Zheng Yongnian in 2001.

 Political career

 In the early 2000s, he served in various capacities in the Executive Yuan under DPP President Chen Shui-bian.
 Lin was appointed an advisor to the National Security Council in 2000, and to the position of cabinet spokesman in 2003.
 Lin represented the government position in a debate against Legislator Kao Chin Su-mei, where he argued in favor of arms procurements which would be submitted to referendum the following year.

 Due to his performance as cabinet spokesman, Lin was appointed director of the Government Information Office (GIO) by President Chen Shui-bian following his reelection in 2004.
 In January 2005, Lin authorized a GIO program encouraging donations to provide financial support for orphans of the 2004 Indian Ocean tsunami.
 Controversy over the program later arose in August 2005, five months after Lin had left GIO, surrounding the delay in disbursing NT$400 million in donations to various charities and NGOs.
 Media reports suggesting that the program had been neglected in the transition between Lin and his successor at GIO, Pasuya Yao were denied by GIO, which promised the funds would be disbursed by September 5.

 Lin resigned from his position as GIO director in March 2005 to run as DPP candidate for mayor of Taichung City.
 In the ensuing elections held in December 2005, Lin lost against incumbent Mayor Jason Hu by 87,075 votes (19.3%).
-In 2014 Lin ran again against Hu and won by a landslide margin, over 200,000 votes.
+In 2014 Lin ran again against Hu and won by a landslide margin with over 200,000 votes.

 Lin was appointed DPP Secretary-General in January 2006, and Deputy Secretary-General to the President in October 2007.